Esri/arcgis-experience-builder-sdk-resources/widgets/control-the-widget-state/README.md

 ## How it works

-In `widget.tsx`, the end-user selects a collapsable sidebar widget and a widget within the widget controller widget.
-As each are selected, a corresponding action button is presented, allowing the end-user to toggle the state of the widget programatically.
+In `widget.tsx`, the end-user selects a collapsible sidebar widget and a widget within the widget controller widget.
+As each are selected, a corresponding action button is presented, allowing the end-user to toggle the state of the widget programmatically.

 ### For the sidebar widget